lunchbag/hugo-blog/content/posts/new-beginnings.md

 Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.

-We represent the online equivalent of "buy local" and mom & pop shops.
-It is where folks come for community and support on their individual paths to freedom.

 ## How is Picnic Collective different?

 Below are just a few ways that differentiate the Picnic Collective path to a lifestyle business over traditional means of raising money to build a business: